PDC-support/pdc-intro/episodes/job-script.md

 **Note**:

-Notice that we run our program with just:
+Notice that you run our program with just:

 ```
-srun ./hello_mpi.x
+srun hello_mpi.x
 ````

 It would be also possible to run our program with:
 ```
-srun -N 1 -n 4 ./hello_mpi.x
+srun -N 1 -n 4 hello_mpi.x
 ```

-However, we don't need to specify those flags because SLURM takes the *-N* and *-n* values from the *BATCH* directives in the script
+However, we don't need to specify those flags because SLURM takes the *-N* and *-n* values from the *#SBATCH* directives in the script

 ---